gr455/contain/README.md

 When the daemon is running, it detects any newly started containers and applies policies to them.

-Once started, the disallow list
+Once started, the allow list

 ```json
 [